 Hope All these things can be helped if you take the first step and seek professional help.
 As a grief and loss counselor, people ask how I can be around so much sadness and depression.
 I tell them what an incredible experience it is to watch someone transcend grief and feel happiness joy and laughter.
 I am here to guide you to a better place in your life, out of the darkness into the light, from despair to hope.

-Scott F. Olds, Therapist Scott has 18 years experience facilitating groups and individuals experiencing grief, chronic illness, and loss.
+Scott F. Olds, Psychotherapist Scott has 18 years experience facilitating groups and individuals experiencing grief, chronic illness, and loss.
 Scott also works with the highly sensitive person (HSP) and is an HSP himself.
 This blog shares his experiences, inspirations, and insights about transforming grief into hope.